GoogleCloudPlatform/professional-services/tools/bq-visualizer/README.md

 This utility provides a web application which can be used to visualise the flow of execution stages within a BigQuery job.
 This may be useful in identifying problematic stages and provides greater usability for large query plans than the default query plan explanation in the Google Cloud Console.

+## Release Notes
+15 July 2019 - in order to have the appliction whitelisted on appspot.com, the automatic login had to be disabled to allow users to access the Terms and Privacy page prior to logging in.

+Treeview will by default hide reparttions.

+Added a Display Options card at the bottom where this can be changed.

 ## Manual

 ### Overview